The Best Annual Travel Insurance and Subscriptions for Frequent Travelers

 Flat tire.

-Seven Corners offers an annual plan that's perfect for frequent travelers who make several trips throughout the year or who are looking for long-term travel insurance.
+Seven Corners offers annual plans that are perfect for frequent travelers who make several trips throughout the year.

 You’ll find annual travel plans outside of insurance, too.
 U.S. travelers will likely recognize AAA as an annual service.
 The once-yearly charge gets you roadside assistance, travel and vacation planning services, as well as discounts on hotels, theme parks, car rentals, and more.
 If you’ve ever run out of gas or needed a jumpstart on your car, you know how helpful AAA’s annual plans can be.